dspytdao/Algo_AMM/README.md

         optIn(YES_TOKEN_KEY),
         Approve(),
     )
+    return on_setup
 ```

-This code runs when an account calls `Txn.application_args[0]` that is `Bytes("setup")` into the smart contract.
-It returns true if the current pool token has no been created and has no outstanding tokens, meaning that it can only be set up once.
+This code runs when an account calls `Txn.application_args[0]` that equals to `Bytes("setup")` into the smart contract.
+It returns true if the current pool token has not been created and there are no outstanding tokens, meaning that the smart contract can only be set up once.

 The methods create pool token, yes and no tokens, which the contract opts in the application.